ru4ls/ComfyUI_Google-Fonts/README.md

 -   **Dual Output Modes:**
     -   **Custom Text:** Render any text you input, respecting line breaks (`\n`).
     -   **Standard Character Set:** Generate a font specimen image (A-Z, a-z, 0-9, symbols) to capture the font's overall style as reference for multimodal models.
+-   **Automatic Dimension Calculation:** Set width or height to -1 to automatically size the image based on text content (requires Playwright).
+-   **Text Wrapping:** Text automatically wraps within specified dimensions when using fixed width/height values.
+-   **Individual Padding Controls:** Fine-tune text positioning with independent controls for top, right, bottom, and left padding.
 -   **Transparent Background:** Output a clean RGB image and a corresponding alpha mask, perfect for compositing and layering.
 -   **Dynamic Font Variant Validation:** The node intelligently checks if a selected font weight/style is available and provides a graceful fallback if it isn't.